thephpleague/csv/docs/9.0/writer/helpers.md

 //all 'utf-8' characters are now automatically encoded into 'iso-8859-15' charset
 ```

-If your `Writer` object supports PHP stream filters then it's recommended to use the `CharsetConverter` object via the library [stream filtering mechanism](/9.0/connections/filters/) instead as shown below.
+If your `Writer` object supports PHP stream filters then it's recommended to use the `CharsetConverter` object via the library [stream filtering mechanism](/9.0/connections/filters/) instead, as shown below:

 ```php
 use League\Csv\CharsetConverter;